digitalrebar/doc/principles/concepts.rst

-These were among the challenges that drove the development of the Digital Rebar software framework from it's roots as an `OpenStack <http://OpenStack.org>`__ installer into a much broader orchestration tool.
+These were among the challenges that drove the development of the Digital Rebar software framework from it's roots as an `OpenStack <http://OpenStack.org>`__ installer (Crowbar) into a much broader orchestration platform.
 Because of this evolution, Digital Rebar has a number of architectural features to address these challenges:

 -  Abstraction Around Orchestration

-   Digital Rebar is designed to simplify the operations of large scale cloud infrastructure by providing a higher level abstraction on top of existing configuration management and orchestration tools based on a layered deployment model.
+   Digital Rebar is designed to simplify the operations of large scale infrastructure by providing a higher level abstraction on top of existing configuration management and orchestration tools based on a layered deployment model.